 Such ideas are not far fetched, I assure you.
-Legislation to authorize cooperative associations of producers to bargain with purchasers singly or in groups has already been introduced - by my Republican colleague, Senator Aiken, ranking minority member of the Senate Committee on Agriculture.
+Legislation to authorize cooperative associations of producers to bargain with purchasers singly or in groups has already been introduced.

+member of the Senate Committee on Agriculture.
 And I assure you we are going to take a good hard look at all such alternatives during the coming session of Congress, in view of the Administration's seeming determination to press for still lower support levels.